wevbarker/PSALTer-devel/README.md

 ## Known bugs

 Currently, all the known bugs affect just the production of the final output graphic and PDF file.
-The process of producing a vectorised, publication-grade graphic
+The process of producing a vectorised, publication-grade graphic is convoluted; information boxes have to be exported as temporary PDF files, converted to EPS files using _Inkscape_ (not on _Microsoft Windows_), and re-imported as vector graphics to be rectangle-packed and re-exported again.
+Currently, this is a process which works flawlessly only on _Linux_.

+:warning: If you just want to get the science results, without the PDF, you should run `` xAct`PSALTer`Private`$NoExport=True `` before `DefField` or `ParticleSpectrum`.

 1. A reliable error on _macOS_ generating the messages `RunProcess::pnfd` and `Import::fmterr`.
 As suggested by the messages, check `Environment["PATH"]` in your notebook.
 The result should include the path of the directory containing the _Inkscape_ binary on your system.
-You can find out where that binary is using `which inkscape` in _zsh_, and ammend the path in the notebook using `SetEnvironment`.
+You can find out where that binary is located using `which inkscape` in _zsh_, and ammend the path accordingly in the notebook using `SetEnvironment`.
 2. A sporadic error on all operating systems generating the messages `Transpose::nmtx`, `FindPermutation::norel`, `MapThread::mptd`, `Part::partw`.
-The cause is not clear.
+The cause of this is not clear.
 3. A reliable error on _macOS_ and _Microsoft Windows_ involving more-or-less misplaced glyphs in the output graphic.
 This happens when _PSALTer_ is unable to use _Inkscape_ on the system (the default case for _Microsoft Windows_), and so it defaults to re-importing the PDF graphics rather than converting to EPS.
 The _Mathematica_ PDF importer is well-known to have lots of problems, and so it usually corrupts the figure to some extent.
 4. A sporadic error on _Linux_ and _macOS_ involving missing or incorrect glyphs in the output graphic.
 This seems to happen when _Inkscape_ was successfully used.
-On _Linux_, the problem may be solved by upgrading your system (and rebooting).
+On _Linux_, the problem has to do with installed fonts, and it may be solved by upgrading your system (and rebooting).

 ## Contribute